NorfairKing/smos/smos-docs-site/content/unreleased.markdown

 * `smos`: The `AFTER` timestamp:
    Don't show next actions if now is before the 'AFTER' timestamp.
    Don't show deadlines if now is before the 'AFTER' timestamp.
+* `smos-server`: Booking API: Users can now activate booking and be booked.
+* `smos-web-server`: Booking UI: Users can now activate booking and be booked.

 ### Changed